-Critical emergency supplies such as shelf stable products, water, and medical equipment and supplies are an allowable expense
+Critical emergency supplies such as shelf stable products, water, and medical equipment and supplies are an allowable expense.
+Please see the Notice of Funding Opportunity for additional information.

-28 CFR Part 23 Guidance
+28 CFR PART 23 GUIDANCE

 DHS/FEMA/OHS requires that any information technology system funded or supported by these funds comply with 28 CFR Part 23, Criminal Intelligence Systems Operating Policies if this regulation is determined to be applicable